aosabook/500lines/search-engine/README.md

 -->

-If you're not familiar with Python, some of the contents of this function may be a little puzzling.
+If you’re not familiar with Python, some of the contents of this function may be a little puzzling.
 **The `with` statement**